Trojahn/FAST/README.md

 # Requirements
 *   A C++11 compiler, like g++
-*   A functional OpenCV installation (version 2.4.x and above)
+*   A functional OpenCV installation (version 4.x and above, built using 'OPENCV_GENERATE_PKGCONFIG=YES')
 *   An appropriate set of CODECs